Flauschbaellchen/atheme-ruby/README.md

       c.port = 8080
     end

-If an option is missing the default ones as stated above are used.
+If an option is missing, the default ones as stated above are used.

 After you initialized an Atheme::Client object, e.g. @client, you need to login to perform and send any commands.